tsilva/curriculum-vitae/README.md

 - **TLDR:** Web Music Social Network for Fans, Artists and Venues
 - **Start:** 2013
 - **Client**: Rock Lobby (through Toptal)
-- **Role**: Project Manager, Full-stack Web Developer
+- **Role**: Lead Software Engineer
 - **Platform:** Web
 - **Technologies:** Python, Netius, Appier, MongoDB, Quorum, HTML, CSS, jQuery, UXF

-Rocklobby is a music social network for artists, venues and fans.
-In it, you could follow artists, venues and fans, buy tickets for shows, review them, book venues for a gig, chat with people, and many other features.
-This was reboot of the previous mobile Rocklobby application I created for the same client.
-Later on he wanted to start the project again from scratch with a bigger and bolder vision.
+Rocklobby is a music social network connecting artists, venues, and fans.
+Users can follow artists, venues, and fans, buy tickets for shows, review them, book venues for gigs, chat with others, and access various other features.
+This project was a reboot of a previous mobile Rocklobby app I had created for the same client, with a bigger and more ambitious vision.

-Took on the role of Full-stack Developer (developed everything from top to bottom), Project Manager (coordinated designer and handled communication with client).
+I developed the entire application from top to bottom while also managing the project.
+This involved coordinating with the designer and handling all communication with the client.

 - [Gallery](https://photos.app.goo.gl/paiggJ6dEvdKeBwk7)
 - [Website](https://web.archive.org/web/20161017041055/http://www.rocklobby.com/)